parth428/backtracking-sudoku-solver/README.md

 ### Installation

-1. Download all project files into a single folder on your computer.
+1. Download all project files into a single folder on your computer: 'GUI.py' 'solver.py'.

 2. Install dependencies:
    `pip install pygame`